 To understand why someone has fallen into coma after stroke, it’s important to know what causes a stroke to begin with.

 A stroke occurs when the supply of blood to the brain is compromised.
-This can result from a blocked/clogged artery, known as ischemic stroke, or burst artery, known as hemorrhagic stroke.
+This can result from a clogged artery in the brain (known as ischemic stroke) or burst artery in the brain (known as hemorrhagic stroke).

 Every stroke is different, which means that every stroke will lead to different outcomes.